Diversity & Inclusion

 Intellectual Property Litigation, Sports

-Anthony Dreyer is a commercial litigator concentrating on intellectual property and sports.
+Anthony Dreyer is a commercial litigator concentrating on intellectual property, sports, entertainment, and related licensing disputes.

 Intellectual Property Litigation and Related Matters

 Mr. Dreyer litigates matters involving trademark, copyright, rights of publicity, false advertising and consumer fraud claims.
-His recent matters include representing the NFL and its 32 member clubs in a copyright infringement suit involving the use of game-action photographs.
-He recently represented the NBA, NFL, NHL and MLB as amici in a Ninth Circuit appeal involving the unauthorized Internet transmission of television broadcasts.
+His recent matters include representing the NFL and its 32 member clubs in obtaining dismissal of a copyright infringement suit involving the use of game-action photographs.
+He recently represented the MLB, PGA TOUR and NFL as amici in 9th, 7th and District of Columbia cases involving the question of whether internet retransmissions of television broadcasts are entitled to a compulsory license under the Copyright Act.
 He secured preliminary and permanent injunctive relief on behalf of Virgin Mobile USA in nearly two dozen trademark infringement lawsuits.
 He has represented the Fresh Del Monte Group in protecting its trademark rights in the United States, Europe, Africa and the Middle East, and obtained an injunction against the use of the Del Monte mark in those territories.
-He has advised numerous China-based clients on matters involving U.S. trademark and copyright law, and counseled The Walt Disney Company in connection with its acquisition of Lucasfilm Ltd.
+He has advised numerous China-based clients on matters involving U.S. trademark and copyright law, and recently obtained dismissal of copyright infringement claims against youku.com.
+He also counseled The Walt Disney Company in connection with its acquisition of Lucasfilm Ltd.

 Mr. Dreyer also advises and represents clients in the areas of false advertising, advertising clearance and deceptive trade practice claims.
 He successfully defended SiriusXM in two separate putative class action lawsuits challenging the satellite radio provider’s subscription practices.
-He has represented the International Trademark Association in numerous amicus submissions, including Supreme Court amicus submissions involving questions of trademark tacking and standing to sue under the Lanham Act.
+He has represented the International Trademark Association in numerous amicus submissions, including Supreme Court amicus submissions involving questions of trademark tacking, standing to sue under the Lanham Act and the constitutionality of the Lanham Act’s prohibition against federal trademark registration for disparaging marks.
 Mr. Dreyer obtained a favorable jury verdict on behalf of Fresh Del Monte in an S.D.N.Y. lawsuit involving claims of false advertising and breach of a license agreement, securing a finding of willful false advertising and the issuance of permanent injunctive relief.
 He also Chairs the U.S. Amicus Committee for the International Trademark Association.

 Sports Litigation and Related Matters